-Relationships are terminated on Watsap, with no opportunity of closure.
-Working couples struggle to pay EMIs and in the process lose each other.
-In nuclear families which is today’s reality, there are no cousins, uncles or aunts to share or seek advice for problems faced.
+Relationships are terminated on WhatsApp with no opportunity for closure.
+Working couples struggle to pay EMIs and in the process, lose each other.
+In nuclear families, which is today’s reality, there are no cousins, uncles or aunts to share or seek advice from for problems faced.

 Counselling has become the need of the hour.
 Just as each physical health issue has a specialist to go to, so does mental health.
 One doesn’t have to be looney to see a counsellor!

 Then, of course, there is the matter of stress, which could lead to a number of unwanted emotions like anxiety, panic attacks, anger bouts, depression and so on.
 These are just some of the issues a professional counsellor can help sort out.

-Organisations today are equally concerned about their employees’ mental health, as they are of their overall development.
+Organisations today are equally concerned about their employees’ mental health as they are of their overall development.
 While coaching deals more with professionally related issues, counselling helps clear emotional webs usually present in personal lives.
-An employee having problems at home, cannot be productive at work.
+An employee having problems at home cannot be productive at work.

-Unfortunately today’s technological world doesn’t offer more than emoticons and abbreviations as a substitute for face to face conversations.
+Unfortunately, today’s technological world doesn’t offer more than emoticons and abbreviations as a substitute for face to face conversations.
 With the result that despite having 1000 friends or followers on social media, there aren’t many to share your angst with.
 Also, in the times of specialisations, a professional mental health worker or counsellor is trained for the job.

 So, get hold of one pronto if you have even the slightest notion that perhaps you need one.
 Let’s de-stigmatise counselling and therapy by not being nonchalant or even faking the courage of going it alone.
 Because sometimes a little help goes a long way in keeping you together.
 As the saying goes – a stitch in time…